adam-zielonka/shippingboard-lite/docs/ch01-00-create-base-for-your-app.md

-# Lesson 1.
-Create base for you app
+# Chapter 1.
+Create base for your app

 Let's start build React app using Vite and pnpm.